 At Stingray City

 When we arrived at Stingray City, which is a sandbar in the North Sound, there were only a couple of other boats already there.
 We were able to hop off the back of the boat and stand up in the waist-high water.
 The stingrays came right up to us, looking for a snack.

 If you’re a non-swimmer, you absolutely could participate in this part of the tour.
-No swimming is necessary to visit the stingrays, even though Stingray City is over a mile off shore.
+No swimming is necessary to visit the stingrays, even though Stingray City is over a mile from shore.

-Our guides had told us the rules about interacting with the stingrays to ensure that the animals and we would stay safe and avoid injuries.
-They then gave us bits of squid (which you hold in your closed fist) to feed the stingrays.
+Our guides had told us the rules about interacting with the stingrays to ensure that we guests and the animals would stay safe and avoid injuries.
+The boat’s first mate then gave us bits of squid (which you hold in your closed fist) to feed the stingrays.
 The rays sucked the squid right out of our fists like little vacuums!

 Are stingrays dangerous?
-We all know that naturalist Steve Irwin tragically died from a Bull Stingray attack.
+We all know that beloved Aussie naturalist Steve Irwin tragically died from a Bull Stingray attack.
 However, Southern Stingrays are generally docile, and will just swim away if they feel threatened.
 Out of the hundreds of thousands of people who visit each year, there have only been a few reports of people being stung at Stingray City.
 No fatalities have been attributed to a stingray attack at this location.

 Our guides picked the stingrays up so we could interact with them.
-I didn’t try this, but several in our group received kisses and “back massages” from the rays!
+I didn’t try this, but several people in our group received kisses and “back massages” from the rays!
 I did pet a few of the stingrays, though.

 We had plenty of time at this location, about 45 minutes, and no one made us feel rushed.
 After about twenty minutes on the sandbar, a few more boats pulled up and anchored near us, so the area did start to feel a little crowded.